seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 36. Stop Apple's Updates from trashing your customized `/etc` files

 It's quite irritating to have files in `/etc` that you have carefully tailored be reverted to their original contents by Apple's Updates.
 It's even more irritating that Apple does this without notification, explanation or documentation.
-You learn of it only after an Upgrade when all your shit breaks!
+You learn of it only after an Update when all your shit breaks!
 Here's a solution that seems to work; it preserved my `/etc/auto_master` file during a recent Ventura Upgrade to 13.6.
 It should work for other files in `/etc` also - perhaps even in other locations:

    ```zsh
    sudo chflags simmutable /etc/auto_master